S3-working-group/s3-practical-guide/redesign/redesign-guide.md

 Thank you to the amazing team of people who made Sociocracy what it is today!
 My work would not be possible without your dedication and sacrifice.

-The map is in need of a major redesign.
+I believe that the map could be improved.
-My goal with this was to:
+My goals were:

  - make a mobile device friendly UI/UX
  - make it accessible for people with disabilities